punit170/DSL-for-LogicGate-designers/README.md

 assert(x == AND(Input("A"), Value(true)))
 ```

    + MAP() facilitates the optimization of logical expressions by transforming them according to predefined rules, allowing for more efficient evaluation.
    + Note: MAP() can simplify LogicGate expressions within an IF() block by evaluating logical expression statements inside its thenClause() and elseClause().

 ---

-### Help with Exceptions/Errors
+### <ins>Help with Exceptions/Errors</ins>

 Here are the details and improved error messages for handling exceptions and errors in your system: